-The Audit Committee studied PwC's proposed fees for auditing the 2023 individual and consolidated annual financial statements and decided to refer them to the Board of Directors for approval.
+The Audit Committee studied PwC's proposed fees for auditing the 2024 individual and consolidated annual financial statements, as well as the corresponding verification of the sustainability report for this same year, and decided to refer them to the Board of Directors for approval.

 In regard to supervision of the external auditor's independence, the Audit Committee oversaw proper implementation of the internal procedure regulating the process to obtain preliminary approval of non-audit services to be provided by the external auditor via the information which the Chief Audit Executive furnished on such services and the potential threats to the auditor's independence.
 No services which PwC provided during the year were identified as being capable of compromising its independence as external auditors to the Company and its Group.

-In keeping with this procedure, throughout the year the external auditor duly sought the Company's approval for potentially providing any non-audit service for which the possibility of hiring it might have been entertained in advance of any signing of the relevant contract, and it furnished its corresponding analysis of the potential threats to its independence which might arise from providing such services as well as the safeguards determined in each case to minimise or eradicate them, while also confirming when there were no restrictions on performing the tasks in question on grounds of independence.
+In keeping with this procedure, throughout the year the external auditor duly sought the Company's approval for potentially providing any non-audit service for which the possibility of hiring it might have been entertained in advance of any signing of the relevant contract, and it furnished, when deemed necessary, its corresponding analysis of the potential threats to its independence which might arise from providing such services as well as the safeguards determined in each case to minimise or eradicate them, while also confirming when there were no restrictions on performing the tasks in question on grounds of independence.
 These declarations were studied and checked internally before approving the requests put forward.

-The external auditor of the 2022 annual financial statements (KPMG) presented the Committee with its annual declaration which confirms its independence and gives details of the fees invoiced to the Company and its related companies over the financial year by both the auditor itself and the firms within its organisational network.
+The external auditor of the 2023 annual financial statements presented the Committee with its annual declaration which confirms its independence and gives details of the fees invoiced to the Company and its related companies over the financial year by both the auditor itself and the firms within its organisational network.
 These are duly broken down by item and nature (audit and non-audit services) and the auditor states that it has implemented policies and procedures that are designed to ensure a reasonable level of certainty that both the auditor itself and its employees retain independence where the applicable law and regulations require this.

-The Committee has concluded that the Company's auditor has performed its audit work independently, which it has reported to the Board of Directors, with the legally mandatory report being issued on 22 February 2023 pursuant to Article 529 quaterdecies.4.f of the revised text of the Corporate Enterprises Act and likewise provided for in the Company's corporate texts.
-This was made available to shareholders via the corporate website from moment of the call to meet at the Ordinary Shareholders' General Meeting, pursuant to recommendation 6 of the Code of Good Governance.
+The Committee has concluded that the Company's auditor has performed its audit work independently, which it has reported to the Board of Directors, with the legally mandatory report being issued on 21 February 2024 pursuant to Article 529 quaterdecies.4.f of the revised text of the Corporate Enterprises Act and likewise provided for in the Company's corporate texts.
+This was made available to shareholders via the corporate website from moment of the publication of the call to meet at the Ordinary Shareholders' General Meeting, pursuant to recommendation 6 of the Code of Good Governance.
 This conclusion also extends to the external auditor checking the non-financial information statement (NFIS) insofar as this task fell to a firm in the same organisational network to which the main external auditor belongs.